 Set marketing goals

-As you continue with your email marketing efforts, take note of the emails that perform well and the ones that don’t get opened, don’t receive clicks, or — worst of all — lead recipients to unsubscribe or mark your email as spam.
+As you continue with your email marketing efforts, take note of the emails that perform well and those that don’t get opened, don’t receive clicks, or — worst of all — lead recipients to unsubscribe or mark your email as spam.
 These notations can help you produce higher-quality emails going forward.

 Avoid e-blasts and improve email marketing results